John Devereux (academic): Education

-Educated at St Joseph's College Gregory Terrace, Devereux went on to study a Bachelor of Arts (1984) and Bachelor of Laws (1987) at the University of Queensland.
+Devereux was mainly educated at St Joseph's College Gregory Terrace, though he spent one year at Primrose Hill Primary School in England.
+His classmates at Primrose Hill included Sam Mendes and Sadie Frost.
+Devereux went on to study a Bachelor of Arts (1984) and Bachelor of Laws (1987) at the University of Queensland.
 Devereux was awarded a Rhodes Scholarship in 1988.
 He completed his Doctorate of Philosophy at Oxford University in 1993 in Competency to Consent to Medical Treatment in England and Australia as a student of Magdalen College.

 Professional career

 Devereux has worked as a lawyer in a variety of contexts including as a Barrister, as a consultant to a multi-national law firm, a Law Reform Commissioner for Queensland and as a Defence Force Magistrate.
 Devereux was admitted to the Queensland Bar in 1988 and the Tasmanian Bar in 1997.
 He was a Lecturer in Law at Keble College, Oxford University and Assistant Dean of Magdalen College, Oxford University.
 He was made professor of law at the University of Queensland in 1999.
 In 2010 he took leave from the University of Queensland to become Associate Vice Chancellor of Australian Catholic University.
 Devereux is an Honorary Fellow of the Australasian College of Legal Medicine.
-He is a legal member of the Administrative Appeals Tribunal.
+Devereux currently serves as a member of the Administrative Review Tribunal.
+He was a member of the Administrative Appeals Tribunal.
 He was formerly the legal member of the Health Quality and Complaints Commission, and was formerly a Law Reform Commissioner for Queensland.